textpattern/textpattern.github.io/setup/troubleshooting-diagnostics.md

 : This alert suggests your index.php file is not available, is not the right version, or that your **Site URL** is set wrong in Preferences (Admin > Preferences > Site).
 It could also mean the index.php file was not updated for whatever reason during a recent upgrade.
 Update the file using the one from the [current Textpattern release](https://github.com/textpattern/textpattern/releases) and refresh diagnostics.

 <span class="error">.htaccess file is missing.</span>
-: This alert concerns the .htaccess file, but doesn't necessarily mean the file is missing.
+: While this alert concerns the .htaccess file, it doesn't necessarily mean the file is missing.
 The message usually appears if you are trying to use one of the clean URL patterns, as set in Preferences (Admin > Preferences > Site), and you have one of the previous diagnostic issues with the wrong path in **Site URL**, or have a missing index.php file.
 Take care of those issues first and this message may disappear.
 If that does not work, then definitely check to see if you even have an .htaccess file.
 If the file is there, then either replace it from the [current Textpattern release](https://github.com/textpattern/textpattern/releases), or select the help link next to this particular message and replace the contents of your existing .htaccess file with the indicated rewrite rules in the help dialog.

 <span class="error">`$path_to_site` is inaccessible.</span>
-: This alert means either one or both of the previous diagnostics are a problem.
+: If you see this, either one or both of the previous diagnostics are a problem.
 Follow the troubleshooting procedures for them accordingly, and this problem will likely go away.

 <span class="error">{dirtype} is not writable.</span>
-: (Description needed.) [^chmod]
+: If any of the directories in which Textpattern stores your images, downloadable files, themes or temporary files have their permissions set incorrectly, this alert will appear. {dirtype} will indicate which directory needs attention. [^chmod]

 <span class="error">Apache module mod_rewrite is not installed.</span>
 : This alert means the mod_rewrite module is not readable, possibly because it has not been uncommented in the php.ini file working on your website.
 You’ll need access to your web server to track this down and see, or contact your web host.